 Visa processing times vary greatly from country to country.
 Early application is advisable.
 See http://www.ucd.ie/global/study-at-ucd/visasandimmigration/ for more information.

 Courses at UCD are given almost entirely in English.
 All students applying for degree courses must be able to speak, read and write English fluently in order to take part in tutorials, seminar discussions and examinations.
 Applicants must meet the UCD Minimum English Language Requirements.
-Applicants may meet these requirements through either of the following:

 The UCD Global Office offers a wide range of supports to both international students who wish to study in UCD and Irish students who wish to study abroad.